LoboArkano/RPG-Game/README.md

 ### Usage

 The objective of the game is to find the dungeon on the world map and reach the exit.
-On your way you will fight against different enemies.
+On your way, you will fight against different enemies.
 The strongest enemies give you more points.
-This are the controls of the game:
+This is the controls of the game:

 ![image](https://user-images.githubusercontent.com/33432289/96310632-5ee96b00-0fcd-11eb-8d78-d98c97b72213.png)